LukasBeckers/AI-Window/README.md

-# Plan für das Ai Window
+﻿# Plan for the AI Window
 ![](Plan%20Flow%20Chart.svg)